scfurl/piperna/README.md

 * 'fastq2' a tab seperated string of filenames denoting location of all R2 files for a sample REQUIRED if paired end.
 * 'fastqs' a tab seperated string of filenames can be used for single end reads REQUIRED if single end.
 * 'output' name of the location for the aligned and sorted bam file.
 * 'software' either 'STAR' or 'kallisto'.
+REQUIRED
+* 'gtf' a location for annotation file in gtf format.
+REQUIRED for SUMMARIZE.

 ## Genomes and adding genome locations